 Bucknell en France

 Students remain officially enrolled at Bucknell University and at the same time are registered as students of the Université François Rabelais.
-Courses are taught in French, integrated into the Bucknell University curriculum and students receive Bucknell University grades and credit.
+Courses are taught in French, integrated into the Bucknell University curriculum, and students receive Bucknell University grades and credit.
 Courses approved by a student’s adviser and department chair or program director count toward the major or minor.
 Our French host university offers courses from a wide variety of disciplines such as art, art history, biology, chemistry, economics, education, engineering, history, language, linguistics, literature, management, philosophy, political science, psychology, and translation.
 Student schedules are individually tailored to match their curricular needs, interests, and level of French proficiency.
 The first two weeks of study are spent in intensive language study at the Institut de Touraine.
 While a semester’s stay in Tours is highly beneficial, students who remain for the year have significantly more time to increase their language proficiency, integrate more fully in the French culture, travel in France and Europe, and consolidate the benefits of their experience abroad.

-Students who do not meet the minimum language requirement for participation in the regular Bucknell en France program can enroll in a semester of intensive French at the Institut de Touraine, where they can earn credit for the equivalent of three Bucknell University French courses.
+Students who do not meet the minimum language requirement for participation in the regular Bucknell en France program may enroll in a semester of intensive French at the Institut de Touraine, where they can earn credit for the equivalent of three Bucknell University French courses.
 A fourth course is offered by the Université François Rabelais.

 Some highlights of the Bucknell en France program include guided integration into a French university system with on-site academic support; individualized language assessment throughout the semester/year; preparation for the internationally recognized DELF exam (Diplôme d’études de langue française); engagement in Service Learning consisting of English tutorial to French students providing students a “mirror” in which to contemplate their own linguistic and cultural assimilation; contextualized excursions to various regions in France (e.g., Normandy, Provence, or Dordogne in southwestern France), Loire Valley châteaux, and patrimony sites in Tours; visits to artisanal sites (e.g., winery, goat cheese farm, glass blowing studio, florist); workshops on French cooking; integration into experienced French host families; contact with French student mentors; drama workshops with professional coaching for pronunciation, speech, and body language; daylong internships (e.g., bakery, chocolate making, student teaching, archaeological digs); and extracurricular opportunities (e.g., choir, rugby, fencing, archery, yoga, hip hop, soccer).